-- Approximately 487,000 low-income units with Section 8 subsidies that will expire during the Plan and are at risk of being permanently lost from the affordable housing market. - The number of units with expiring Section 8 subsidies annually during the Plan will be decreasing from 169,000 to 151,000.
+- Approximately 487,000.23 low-income units with Section 8 subsidies that will expire during the Plan and are at risk of being permanently lost from the affordable housing market. - The number of units with expiring Section 8 subsidies annually during the initial Plan period will be decreasing from 169,000 to 151,000.